-To obtain this qualification, all Mandatory competencies plus a minimum of one (1) Level two elective and one (1) elective from Level three must be achieved.
+To obtain this qualification NVQ Level II, all Mandatory competencies plus a minimum of one Elective from Level one, three Electives from Level two and two Electives from Level three must be achieved.

 Nominal Training Hours (Institutional Delivery) include total hours of Mandatory competencies and electives selected.